open-metadata/docs-v1/content/partials/v1.3/connectors/yaml/workflow-config-def.md

 If set to `false`, the service will be created, but the service connection information will only be used by the Ingestion Framework at runtime, and won't be sent to the OpenMetadata server.

-**Store Service Connection**

-If set to `true` (default), we will store the sensitive information either encrypted via the Fernet Key in the database or externally, if you have configured any [Secrets Manager](/deployment/secrets-manager).

-If set to `false`, the service will be created, but the service connection information will only be used by the Ingestion Framework at runtime, and won't be sent to the OpenMetadata server.

 **SSL Configuration**

 If you have added SSL to the [OpenMetadata server](/deployment/security/enable-ssl), then you will need to handle